 Tim advises and represents major clients across a wide range of commercial issues.

-With a reputation for providing realistic and clear advice, he is asked to instruct clients on significant and complex private and public law issues including competition law, economic regulation, statutory and contractual interpretation, as well as claims in tort.
+With a reputation for providing realistic and clear advice, he is instructed by clients on significant and complex private and public law issues including competition law, economic regulation, statutory and contractual interpretation, as well as claims in tort.